-In this course, students are taught about radiology, one of the dental assistant's key areas of competence.
-Topics include X-ray equipment, nature of X-rays, film placement, angulation of X-rays, mounting, and film development techniques.
+In this course, students are taught common disease processes, diagnosis and evaluation, common treatments, and prognosis.
+Students have the opportunity to explore these systems from the perspectives of medical terminology, pathophysiology, and pharmacology.
+In addition, students are allowed to gain competency in a variety of clinical and laboratory procedures.
+Students also have the opportunity to gain knowledge in preparing and administering medications through parenteral routes.
 This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out- of-class work will be assigned per week.
+A minimum of nine hours and forty-five minutes of out-of-class work will be assigned per week.